 Ms Lambert brings more than 25 years of financial management and accounting experience, along with over 15 years specialising in the property industry and 15 years of experience as a director of for purpose entities.

 Ms Lambert is Chair of the Audit Committee and is a member of the Risk and Sustainability Committee, the Health, Safety and Environment Committee and the Nomination Committee.

 Directorships of other Australian listed entities in the past three years: Nil

-Mr Hutchinson is a non-executive director of Mission Australia.
+Mr Hutchinson is a non-executive director of Mission Australia, Allianz Australia Insurance Limited and Alpha Australia.
 Mr Hutchinson has extensive business and leadership experience at the senior executive level.
 He has held various roles at General Electric (GE) over a 25 year career, the two most recent as President and Chief Executive Officer Europe (2015 – 2017) and China (2010 - 2014).
 In these roles, Mr Hutchinson’s responsibilities included strengthening GE’s operations across China and Europe and developing and executing a shared growth strategy for all GE businesses.
 Prior to joining GE China, he was President of GE Capital Real Estate International where he led the Real Estate team in Europe and Asia.
 He previously held various financial services roles at Barclays Capital Asia Limited in Australia and Hong Kong (1983 – 1994).

 Mr Hutchinson brings to BlueScope a global perspective including direct operational experience in Asia.
 He also has extensive experience in companies which have used technology and digital to undertake transformational change.